lbryio/lbry.com/content/faq/exchanges-policy.md

 Don’t allocate very much credit to us when the price of LBC goes up and don’t allocate too much blame to us when it goes down.

 Software changes in a gradual way.
 Massive market fluctuations or moves are rarely the results of direct actions we take.
-We continue to hold the philosophy that focuses on building, both in tech and usage, is the only trend that matters in the long term.
+We continue to hold the philosophy that focusing on building, both in tech and usage, is the only trend that matters in the long term.